end-of-game/cloudunit/documentation/webapps/SPRING-MYSQL-REDIS.md

 * MySQL
 * Redis

-We will use the cloudunit internal mechanism based on environment variable.
+We will use the cloudunit internal mechanism based on environment variables to reach dynamically the modules.
+No need to change login/password databases at each time.
+We could create and use a generic binary.

 ## Clone the opensource project from SpringSource
 ```